Agriculture

 The Greenhouse Check-up

-Start your day in a lab coat.
-First stop is the Climate-Controlled Greenhouse.
-Inspect a new variety of chickpea.
-Use a handheld hyperspectral sensor to measure the plant's stress levels.
+Dr. Ishaan starts his day in a lab coat.
+His first stop is the Climate-Controlled Greenhouse.
+He inspects a new variety of chickpea.
+He uses a handheld hyperspectral sensor to measure the plant's stress levels.

 10:30 AM